Jett-Lu/MousePresence/README.md

 1. Go to the [Releases](../../releases) section of this repository.
 2. Download the latest `MousePresence.exe`.
-3. Run it directly — no Python installation required.
+3. Run it directly, no Python installation required.

 ---